Samuel Barrington

+Life

 Early career

 Barrington went to sea in 1740.
 By 1745 he had passed the examination making him eligible for promotion to lieutenant.
 He was promoted to that rank in October 1746.
 His elder brother William, Viscount Barrington, was then a junior Admiralty lord, and pestered the First Lord of the Admiralty, the civilian John Russell, Duke of Bedford, to promote Samuel to the rank of master and commander, which was done in November.
 Next year, at the age of eighteen, he was made post-captain.

-Later career

 Seven Years' War

 He was in continuous service during the peace of 1748–56, and on the outbreak of the Seven Years' War served with Admiral Edward Hawke in the Basque Roads in command of HMS Achilles.

 In 1759 Achilles captured a powerful French privateer, after two hours' fighting.
 In the Havre-de-Grace expedition of the same year Barrington's ship carried the flag of Rear-Admiral George Brydges Rodney, and in 1760 sailed with John Byron to destroy the French Fortress of Louisbourg in Nova Scotia.
 At the peace in 1763 Barrington had been almost continuously afloat for twenty-two years.

 He was appointed in 1768 to the frigate HMS Venus as governor to the Duke of Cumberland, who remained with him in all ranks from midshipman to rear admiral.
 Between 1772 and 1775 he accompanied Captain John Jervis to Russia where they spent time in St Petersburg and inspected the arsenal and dockyards at Kronstadt, and took a tour of the yacht designed by Sir Charles Knowles for Catherine the Great.
 The pair continued on to Sweden, Denmark and northern Germany.
 All the while Jervis and Barrington made notes on defences, harbour charts and safe anchorages.
 They came home via the Netherlands, the two once again making extensive studies of the area and taking copious notes describing any useful information.